SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 ----------------------------------

 **Symptom**: Everything was working fine yesterday.
-It went strange today after I did XYX ...
+It went strange today after I did XYZ ...

-**Solution**: This wiki is not large enough to encompass the things people may do that will cause software to fail in unpredictable ways.
+**Solution**: SpongeDocs is not large enough to encompass the things people may do that will cause software to fail in unpredictable ways.
 It is always worth thinking long and hard about what you may have done recently that could have affected the smooth running of your server.
 A